kozloffsky/MVentory_API/README.md

 ####Attributes

-Magento has many product attributes, but only a few of them are used for product management.
+Magento has many product attributes, but only a few of them are used for product management in practice.
 The app shows a few basic attributes by default:
 * Price
 * Weight
 * SKU